ktaylor63/southeast/site/content/wildlife/birds/elfin-woods-warbler.md

 The elfin-woods warbler is about 4.9 inches in length and weighs about a third of an ounce (8 grams).
 The adult’s upper body is predominantly black and white, with white patches on ear-covers and neck, incomplete eye ring, and black crown.
 Immature elfin-woods warblers and adults have similar patterns but differ in coloration.
 Juveniles have grayish-green and yellowish-green color on the head and underparts while adults are black and white.
 Its calls are a series of short, rapidly uttered, unmusical notes in one pitch, increasing in volume and ending with a short series of distinct double notes.

 {{< figure class="photo-center" src="/images/pages/elfin-woods-warbler-juvenile.jpg" alt="A small, greyish-brown bird perched on a tree branch." caption="Juvenile elfin-woods warbler in Maricao, Puerto Rico.
-Photo by Mike Morel." link="https://flic.kr/p/9U6MK9" >}}
+Photo © Carlos Delannoy, used with permission." >}}

 Its breeding season extends from March to June.
 Pairs of elfin-woods warblers weave a cup nest of rootlets and fibers lined with leaves of grasses and down feathers.
 The warbler’s nest is found entangled on vines and branches or inside tree cavities.

-{{< figure class="photo-center" src="/images/pages/elfin-woods-warbler-adult.jpg" alt="A small, blue/grey bird with grey/white breast perched on a tree branch." caption="Adult elfin-woods warbler in Maricao, Puerto Rico.
-Photo by Mike Morel." link="https://flic.kr/p/9U44kZ" >}}
+{{< figure class="photo-center" src="/images/pages/elfin-woods-warbler-adult.jpg" alt="A small, blue/grey bird with grey/white breast and long pointed beak." caption="Adult elfin-woods warbler in Maricao, Puerto Rico.
+Photo © Carlos Delannoy, used with permission." >}}

 ## Habitat